Spring Cleaning Tips For Avoid Back Strain

 - If an object is above your head, find a stepstool or a ladder before you try to move it.

-If you live in Oakland, Alameda or the East Bay and are experiencing back pain, consider a visit to Dr. Cynthia Boyd and her team at Symmetry Health Center.
+If you live in Oakland, Alameda or the East Bay and are experiencing back pain, consider a visit to back pain chiropractic clinic – Symmetry Health Center.
 Dr. Boyd and her team are experts in Chiropractic BioPhysics (CBP), a method of correcting spinal misalignments – vertebrae that have shifted out of position – by remodeling and realigning the spine to restore normal nerve flow.

-The team at Symmetry Health Center is among only a handful of Oakland, Alameda and East Bay chiropractors trained in CBP, the most research- and results-oriented corrective chiropractic technique.
+The team at Symmetry Health Center is among only a handful of Oakland, Alameda chiropractors trained in CBP, the most research- and results-oriented corrective chiropractic technique.

 Take advantage of our no-charge consultation to determine whether you or a loved one is a candidate for care at Symmetry Health Center.
 Call 510-769-0125 for our location in Alameda and 510-654-2207 to reach our Oakland/Berkeley office.